FikriAbdillah01/MLportfolio/README.md

 <p align = 'center'><strong> 2.
 Data Comprehension </strong></p>

 The Wine Quality dataset is originally from [UC machine learning dataset](https://archive.ics.uci.edu/dataset/186/wine+quality).
-THis dataset is uploaded by Cortez from University of California Davis  and had  several variables need to be analyze:
+THis dataset is uploaded by Cortez from University of California Davis  and contain several variables of physicochemical of wine:

 | No | Variables |
 | :-: | :-: |